-Student-led, mission-based citizen science
+Student-led, mission-based community science

-for 8th grade and high schools
+for 8th grade and high school.

 Save Our Streams Clubs

 Due to the COVID-19 pandemic, trainings and events are limited.
 If you are interested in starting an SOS Club at your school, send us an email at firstname.lastname@example.org or fill out our SOS Club Interest Form and we will get back to you.

 What is an SOS Club?